Max-le/CS50_Predictor/README.md

 As the CS50 Finance assignement, the project uses the web-framework [Flask](https://www.palletsprojects.com/p/flask/).

-Data used on this project is provided [API-Football.com](https://www.api-football.com/documentation).
+Data used on this project is provided by [API-Football.com](https://www.api-football.com/documentation).

 #### Technical aspects :
 I didn't change much the file organization of this project from CS50 Finance :